brynfrayne/Bryn-Frayne-IS24-full-stack-competition-req97073/README.md

 ```
 4. Open your web browser and navigate to http://localhost:3001 to view the application.
 ### Server Side Installation
-1. Navigate to the server directory
+1. From the directory you cloned the application in, navigate to the server directory
 ```
-cd YOUR-REPOSITORY/Bryn-Frayne-IS24-full-stack-competition-req97073/server
+cd ./Bryn-Frayne-IS24-full-stack-competition-req97073/server
 ```
 2. Run `npm install` to install dependencies
 ```